Alzheimer’s and Virtual Reality: Exploring Therapeutic Applications

 In conclusion, it has been established that both genetic factors and lifestyle choices play crucial roles in the onset and progression of Alzheimer’s Disease.

-As researchers continue to explore therapeutic interventions for managing this debilitating condition, innovative such as virtual reality show promise and should be further investigated.
+As researchers continue to explore therapeutic interventions for managing this debilitating condition, innovative tools such as virtual reality show promise and should be further investigated.

 Introduction to Virtual Reality